Board of Directors

 Sally Schwartz I Director Emeritus

-Shamyle Dobbs I Chief Program Officer
+Shamyle Dobbs I Chief Executive Officer

 Shamyle Dobbs is the Chief Program Officer for Michigan Community Resources.
-A native New Yorker and graduate of New York University, Shamyle moved to Michigan in 2001 to complete her masters in Social Work at the University of Michigan, and went on to receive a Juris Doctorate from Wayne State University.
+A native New Yorker and graduate of New York University, Shamyle moved to Michigan in 2001 to complete her masters in Social Work at the University of Michigan, and went on to receive a Juris Doctor from Wayne State University.
 Shamyle has over 16 years of experience in nonprofit management and has been with MCR for 7 years.
 Shamyle has extensive experience in Program Development, Project Management, Grant Writing, Strategic Planning, Community Organizing and Engagement.
 Her passion for social justice and addressing systemic issues facing communities of color motivates her daily.

 Ji Sook Sandy Lee I Operations Manager